telerik/blazor-docs/components/chart/types/donut.md

 @[template](/_contentTemplates/chart/link-to-basics.md#understand-basics-and-databinding-first)

-#### To create a donut chart:
+## Creating Donut Chart

-1. add a `ChartSeries` to the `ChartSeriesItems` collection
+1. Add a `ChartSeries` to the `ChartSeriesItems` collection
-2. set its `Type` property to `ChartSeriesType.Donut`
+2. Set its `Type` property to `ChartSeriesType.Donut`
-3. provide a data model collection to its `Data` property
+3. Provide a data model collection to its `Data` property
-4. set the `Field` and `CategoryField` properties to the corresponding fields in the model that carry the values and names that will be shown in the legend
+4. Set the `Field` and `CategoryField` properties to the corresponding fields in the model that carry the values and names that will be shown in the legend

 If you use [simple data binding]({%slug components/chart/databind%}#independent-series-binding) and only provide values, the chart will not render a legend.